cnrancher/docs/content/rancher/v2.x/cn/configuration/global/clusters/editing-clusters/_index.md

 ---
-title: Editing Clusters
+title: 3 - 编辑集群
-weight: 3015
+weight: 3
 ---

 After you provision a Kubernetes cluster using Rancher, you can still edit options and settings for the cluster.
 To edit your cluster, open the **Global** view, make sure the **Clusters** tab is selected, and then select **Ellipsis (...) > Edit** for the cluster that you want to edit.